TradeControl/tradecontrol.github.io/tutorials/cash-book-365.md

 From the Home menu, open the Balance Sheet Audit, which will present a list of debtors and creditors by month:

 ![audit]({{ site.url }}/images/accounts_balance_sheet_audit.png)

+Follow the tutorial on [filing your accounts with HMRC]({{ site.url }}/tutorials/accounts-filing) for a step-by-step guide on submitting your annual tax return.

 # INFORMATION